LOS GATOS, CA • UPDATED MARCH 2026

 Our Independence Model: I independently verify CSLB status via the California Department of Consumer Affairs website.
 Insurance documentation is requested directly from each company.
 Ratings and review counts are spot-checked but not weighted as the sole evaluation criterion.
 No company pays for inclusion or placement on this list. credential-first rankings.

-{'_note': 'Explains how rankings were created for this city', 'methodology': 'Rankings are based on ISA Certified Arborist review of company credentials, customer reviews, and local project history.
-Criteria include ISA certification status, BBB accreditation, local experience in Los Gatos specifically, familiarity with hillside permit process, and customer satisfaction metrics.', 'cityContext': "Los Gatos is known for aggressive tree protection enforcement, especially in hillside overlay zones.
-The 6-inch DBH threshold in hillside areas is notably more restrictive than many neighboring jurisdictions.
+Rankings are based on ISA Certified Arborist review of company credentials, customer reviews, and local project history, including ISA certification status, BBB accreditation, local experience in Los Gatos specifically, familiarity with hillside permit process, and customer satisfaction metrics.
+Los Gatos is known for aggressive tree protection enforcement, especially in hillside overlay zones.
+The 6-inch trunk diameter threshold in hillside areas is notably more restrictive than many neighboring jurisdictions.
 Willful removal violations can trigger misdemeanor criminal charges, not just civil fines.
-This makes hiring a knowledgeable, compliant service essential.
-Companies ranked highly in this guide have demonstrated competence navigating the city's specific regulatory environment.", 'verificationDate': '2026-03-29'}
+Companies ranked highly have demonstrated competence handling the city's specific regulatory environment.
+Last verified 2026-03-29.

 What Makes Los Gatos Different

 Los Gatos' hillside properties and oak woodland interface present unique management challenges where fire risk zones intersect with heritage oak canopy; the city's ordinance protects trees exceeding 12 inches diameter at 4.5 feet above natural grade, with wildfire defensible space requirements sometimes creating tension with preservation goals.
 Measurement occurs at 4.5 feet above natural grade, and removal typically requires planning department approval and fire safety justification, particularly for properties in elevated hazard zones.
 Arborist services center on strategic limbing for defensible space compliance, health assessment of native oaks stressed by drought and fire risk management needs, and crown restoration balancing fire safety with canopy preservation.
 Properties in the Belgatos and forested neighborhoods above Los Gatos Boulevard exemplify the hillside tree management complexity.
-Hillside overlay zones reduce the protection threshold to 6 inches DBH—a far more restrictive standard that triggers permits for young but vigorous trees.
+Hillside overlay zones reduce the protection threshold to 6 inches trunk diameter—a far more restrictive standard that triggers permits for young but vigorous trees.
 The city enforces aggressively: willful violations in hillside zones can result in misdemeanor criminal charges, not just civil fines.
 Environmental review is mandatory for significant removals, adding 4–8 weeks to permitting timelines.
 Los Gatos Mountains and Monte Sereno Border fire zones mandate 100-foot defensible space, creating complex interactions where protected oaks must be crown-reduced without exceeding 25–30% per cycle.
 Heritage oak removal costs $12,000–$18,000+ including permitting and environmental review.
 Common service calls involve fire zone crown reduction of protected oaks, defensible space design coordinating with Planning Department requirements, and SOD/oak root fungus assessment in Los Gatos Hills where mature groves are under pathological stress.

 Los Gatos Neighborhood Tree & Risk Guide